 Marie-Josée Ouimet, M.Mus (Choral Conducting) UA

-Franco-Albertan by birth, Marie-Josée Ouimet is a singer –songwriter with a passion for choral music.
-She has a Bachelor of music in Voice from the University of Alberta and recently completed her Master’s in Chorale Conducting at the same institution, under the tutelage of Dr Len Ratzlaff and Dr. Laurier Fagnan.
+Franco-Albertan by birth, Marie-Josée Ouimet is a singer–songwriter with a passion for choral music.
+She has a Bachelor of music in Voice from the University of Alberta and a Master’s degree in Choral Conducting from the same institution.
+In the fall of 2019, she began her Doctorate under the tutelage of Dr. Laurier Fagnan and Dr. Tim Shantz.

-She is currently conducting La chorale Les Chantamis choir of Edmonton as well as Mélodie d’Amour choir for seniors and the vocal ensemble Clé.
+She is currently conducting the choir Les Chantamis choir of Edmonton as well as Mélodie d’Amour, a choir for seniors and the vocal ensemble Clé, a choir made up of students from three Edmonton francophone schools.
 She was interim conductor for Chorale Saint-Jean’s 2016-2017 artistic season.
 She has also had the opportunity to offer various choral workshops among them, for the Yukon Summer Music Camp (2014) as well as the Elk Island Regional Honour Choirs (2015).

 As a soloist Marie-Josée has had the opportunity to travel the country, singing a number of important solo performances in British Columbia, Alberta, Manitoba, Quebec and the Yukon.
 In 2010 she received the Prix CHFA de la chanson albertaine for her important contribution to the Franco-Albertan music scene.
 Marie-Josée was the principle soloist for the Elles s’appelaient Marie chorale suite presented by Chorale Saint-Jean in April of 2007 as well as all over the province of Québec in the summer of 2008 to celebrate Quebec’s 400th.
 She reprised the role of Marie for the 2012 Choralie International in Edmonton as well as in Vancouver and Gaspé in 2013.